Commvault/terraform-provider-commvault/docs/resources/user.md

 ---
 page_title: " Commvault : commvault_user Resource "
-subcategory: "Security"
+subcategory: "Deprecated"
 description: |-
   Use the commvault_user resource type to create or delete an User in the CommCell environment.
 ---

 # commvault_user (Resource)

 Use the commvault_user resource type to create or delete an User in the CommCell environment.
+This is deprecated in the latest version.
+Starting SP32, use commvault_user_v2 resource.

 ## Syntax